sroy9/equation-parsing/README.md

 Code and data used for the paper

-Equation Parsing : Mapping Sentences to Grounded Equations Subhro Roy and Dan Roth
+Equation Parsing : Mapping Sentences to Grounded Equations Subhro Roy, Shyam Upadhyay and Dan Roth
 EMNLP 2016